 Agency Advisory Committee

-Through the Community Impact Fund, United Way supports education, income and health programs of charitable organizations that have a current tax-exempt status from the Internal Revenue Service under Section 501(c)(3) and that have held this status for at least three years.
+Through the Community Impact Fund, United Way supports education, financial stability and health programs of charitable organizations that have a current tax-exempt status from the Internal Revenue Service under Section 501(c)(3) and that have held this status for at least three years.

 Emergency Food and Shelter Program